Barnabas Tinkasimire

-Barnabas Tinkasimire is a Ugandan politician and a Member of the Ugandan Parliament elected from the Buyaga West constituency, Kagadi District on the ticket of National Resistance Movement (NRM).
+Barnabas Tinkasimire is a Ugandan politician and a former Member of the Ugandan Parliament elected from the Buyaga West constituency, Kagadi District on the ticket of the National Resistance Movement (NRM).
 He was the Chairman for the Bunyoro Parliamentary Caucus.
-Tinkasimire was one of the 29 MPs labeled “rebel MPs) by his party NRM for their opposition against removal of age limit for presidential candidates which would allow President Yoweri Museveni to remain in office beyond 75 years age limit.

 Personal life

-Tinkasimire was married to Agnes Ageno Tinkasimire.
-His wife died in 2018 following multiple injuries she sustained in an arson attack on Tinkasimire’s house by unidentified persons.
-And in 2015 he Married Sandrah Tinkasimire.
+Tinkasimire was married to Agnes Ageno Tinkasimire, who died in 2018 following multiple injuries sustained in an arson attack on Tinkasimire’s house by unidentified persons.
+He married Sandrah Tinkasimire in 2015.